ovh/docs/pages/public_cloud/compute/use_object_storage_pulumi_backend_state/guide.de-de.md

 > Save the S3 credentials, you will use the `S3 access key` and the `S3 secret key` in the coming `export` commands.
 >

-Click on the `pulumi`{.action} bucket to enter it and display its information, including the useful `Endpoint`.
+Click on `pulumi`{.action} to access the bucket and to display its information, including the useful `Endpoint`.

 ![OVHcloud Object Storage pulumi bucket](images/pulumi-bucket.png){.thumbnail}